 In addition, the college offers numerous scholarships.
 Further information is available on the CBA website: www.csulb.edu/colleges/cba/.

-The following organizations are available for business students: American Marketing Association, Beta Alpha Psi Accounting Society, Black Business Students Association, Delta Sigma Pi, Financial Management Association, Hispanic Students Business Association, Human Resource Management Association, Information Systems Student Association, International Business Association, MBA Student Association, and Society for the Advancement of Management.
-Student organizations typically host professionals representing business and industry at weekly meetings and also sponsor a variety of social, recreational and community service events.
+The following organizations are available for business students: American Marketing Association, Beta Alpha Psi Accounting Society, Black Business Students Association, Delta Sigma Pi, Financial Management Association, Hispanic Students Business Association, Human Resource Management Association, Associate for Information Systems, International Business Association, MBA Student Association, and Society for the Advancement of Management.
+Student organizations typically host professionals to represent business and industry at weekly meetings.

 The Associated Business Students Organization Council (ABSOC) is the coordinating council for all business student organizations.
 ABSOC co-sponsors the annual "Meet the Industries Expo."
-This annual event includes professional development workshops and a career expo which draws numerous companies and several hundred students.
-Other programs each semester include a business student organizations' fair and the student-faculty-staff mixer.
+This annual event provides several hundred students an opportunity to network with corporate recruiters in an environment that is smaller and more intimate than a large, busy career fair.
+Other programs each semester include a business student organizations’ fair and the student-faculty-staff mixer.
 ABSOC also co-sponsors the annual "Ethics at The Beach" seminar with the Ukleja Center for Ethical Leadership.